 Something that we don’t tend to discuss in our published methods: TaDa is also extraordinarily easy to use.
 It requires no antibody purification steps or cell sorting, is highly reproducible and works pretty much every single time.
 TaDa requires only the most basic familiarity in molecular biology to perform: if you can do a restriction enzyme digest and a PCR reaction, you already know all you need to perform TaDa.

-Some notes on data representation
+Notes on data representation

 DamID datasets are somewhat different to ChIP datasets.
 In general, we recommend that data is presented: